nilsnolde/py-osrm/README.md

 ---

 ## Installation
-py_osrm is supported on **Python 3.8+**, and can be installed from source via running the following command in the source folder:
+py-osrm is supported on **CPython 3.8+**, and can be installed from source via running the following command in the source folder:
 ```
 pip install .
 ```